Responsible and resilient business

 We engage with local authorities, parish councils, Homes England, the Greater London Authority (GLA), regional government, the Department for Levelling Up, Housing and Communities (DLUHC), Department for Environment, Food and Rural Affairs (DEFRA), Nature England and other public sector organisations to understand their priorities and share our views.

 Public policy work is carried out in a way that reflects our values and cultural principles and key policies such as our Business Conduct Policy.
 We strive for clear, open and accurate communication.
-It is our policy not to make donations to political parties or organisations.
+It is our policy not to make donations to political parties, campaigns or organisations.

 As well as site-specific engagement, we participate in the development of strategic frameworks, Local Plans and Neighbourhood Plans, which consider broader development needs and enable local people to shape new developments in their area.
 This often includes working closely with local authorities to develop the local design code as part of the local development plan.